 Under Illinois law, an injured worker has the right to file and collect workers compensation benefits for injuries on the job.

-In addition to workers’ compensation benefits, an injured construction worker may also have a third party negligence claim against a contractor, subcontractor, equipment manufacturer, or other person or business as long as the at fault party is not the employer or co-worker of the injured or deceased person.
+In addition to workers’ compensation benefits, an injured construction worker may also have a third-party negligence claim.
+The case could be against a contractor, subcontractor, equipment manufacturer, or other person or business.
+There can be a third-party claim as long as the at fault party is not the employer or co-worker of the injured or deceased person.
 Generally, these types of lawsuits involve either general negligence in maintaining safe working conditions, or products liability for negligently maintained or designed equipment or vehicles.

-For example, if a construction worker was killed or injured due to a crane that was built with faulty or recalled parts, the maunfacturer of the crane could be liable for the death or injury would be help accountable separately.
-This is known as a third-party claim and it allows victims to seek larger compensation claims to help pay for the damages.
+For example, if a construction fatality or injury is due to a crane that was built with faulty or recalled parts, the manufacturer of the crane could be liable.
+Here, victims can seek compensation to pay for their damages with a third-party lawsuit.

-Another example of a construction site injury third-party claim would be: a subcontractor is hired to erect scaffolding which another company’s worker will use to perform his work, and the subcontractor fails to make sure that the bolts holding the scaffolding are properly secured causing the scaffolding to collapse.
-If the worker is injured by this type of construction accident, the subcontractor can be liable for the worker’s injuries because the worker was not an employee of the subcontractor.
+Another example of a construction site injury third-party claim would be: a subcontractor erects scaffolding which another company’s worker will use to perform his work.
+Further, the subcontractor fails to make sure that the bolts holding the scaffolding are secure, causing the scaffolding to collapse.
+If the worker sustains an injury in this type of construction accident, the subcontractor can be liable for the worker’s injuries.
+This, because the worker was not an employee of the subcontractor.

 Statute of Limitations on Construction Site Injuries in Illinois